Adverse Possession: What Is It And How Does It Work?

 3. Open And Notorious Possession

 Open and notorious possession is when it’s obvious the trespasser is trying to gain ownership.
 This may include the true owner of the land’s full attempt to investigate the trespasser’s intentions.
 An example of open and notorious possession is a person who has a concrete driveway poured that crosses their neighbor’s boundary line by several feet.
-This would seem as though their neighbor’s property was, in fact, their own.
+This would make it seem as though their neighbor’s property was, in fact, their own.

 4. Exclusive Possession